tawman/git-unite/README.md

 Git.Unite
 =========
 Git Unite is a utility that fixes case sensitive file paths present in a git repository index on Windows.
-Since Windows is not case sensitive, the git index case sensitivity issue does not manifest itself until browsing the code repository on GitHub or cloning the repository to a case sensitive operating system like Linux.
+Since Windows is not case sensitive, the git index case sensitivity issue does not manifest itself until browsing the code repository on GitHub or cloning the repository to a case sensitive file system on Linux.

 Introducing case sensitive file paths into the git index on a case insensitive operating system like Windows is easier than you think.
-A simple *git mv .\Where\Waldo where\is\Waldo* is all you need to create two separate paths into the git index while the Windows working directory will only report one.
+A simple *git mv .\Where\Waldo where\is\Waldo* is all you need to create two separate paths in the git index, but the Windows working directory will only report one.
+There might be git config settings that help avoid this problem, but controlling the settings and behavior of 20+ contributors on a project team is nearly impossible.

 The problem is exacerbated when hundreds of files are moved during a repository layout reorganization.
-If the user moving the files is not careful, these case sensitive path names will populate the git index but appear fine in the working directory.
-Cleaning these case sensitive file path issues on Windows is tedious and this is where Git Unite helps out.
+If the user moving the files is not careful, these case sensitive path names will pollute the git index but appear fine in the working directory.
+Cleaning up these case sensitive file path issues on Windows is tedious, and this is where Git Unite helps out.

-Git Unite will search the git repository index for file paths that do not match the current working directory file path casing.
-For each git index path case mismatch found, Git Unite will update the git index entry with the same case as seen by Windows.
+Git Unite will search the git repository index for file paths that do not match the same case that Windows is using.
+For each git index path case mismatch found, Git Unite will update the git index entry with the case reported by the Windows file system.

     Usage: Git.Unite [OPTIONS]+ repository
     Unite the git repository index file paths with current Windows case usage.